My Main Page with Links to My Other

 public-spiritedness, open and vigorous evaluation, and actual reciprocal relationships rather than merely a rhetoric of reciprocation.

-He writes that complacency is worse
+Smillie asserts that complacency is worse

-than witless alarmism; that even the
+than misplaced alarmism; that even the

-best performers are riddled with mistakes; that governments, communities,
+best performers create mistakes; that governments, communities,

 families and individuals all have important roles; that communities must be more